philly-mac/tvrss/README.md

 - Delete a show from the database, will also remove all episodes
 - Show an rss feed of all episodes of all shows in your database between two dates

-# technologies

-This is a list of technologies I used to build this app

-- git (of course)
-- ruby
-- rails 3
-- sqlite
-- nokogiri
-- jQuery
-- haml
-- sass
 - www.tvrage.com xml service for the data